Turn your leads into revenue: start with better lead capture forms

 A good optimization strategy refines every step from first click to sales handoff.

-Done right, you’ll see more leads, higher quality, and a healthier pipeline without spending more on traffic.
+Done right, you will see more leads, higher quality, and a healthier pipeline without spending more on traffic.

 The first bottleneck: bad forms bleed good leads